LTR4L/ltr4l/README.md

 layers:10,Sigmoid 3,Relu 1,Sigmoid
 ```

+You can also change the gradient descent optimization algorithm used during training.
+The following optimization algorithms have been implemented (specification in the config file is case-insensitive):
+SGD
+Adam
+Momentum
+Nesterov
+Adagrad
+RMSProp
+Adamax
+Nadam
+AMSGrad

-You can also change the training data and validation data by changing the path of the first and second argument while executing the program:
+The training data and validation data used can be changed by changing the path of the first and second argument while executing the program:

 ```
 java -jar data/MQ2007/Fold1/train.txt data/MQ2007/Fold1/vali.txt confs/ranknet.config
 ```

 ## Experiments